paololersey/angular6-udemy-exercises/app-review/README.md

 # AppReview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.
+It shows how to integrate with sonarqube to make typescript code check, and code coverage with karma report.

 ## Development server